 Obviously key growth clients take priority with social selling, but not everyone has the luxury to purely focus on this and needs a healthy mix of prospects as well.

 There’s some key tips to understanding the purchase cycle of what you sell and filter the leads accordingly, when you know enough about them.
-Always follow up on what you start and that could mean 5-10 messages via different channels which get to where you want to be – obviously that much contact in one day would be pretty odd, but a nicely spaced and thoughtful approach might go down well.
+Always follow up on what you start and that could mean 5-10 messages via different channels which get to where you want to be – obviously that much contact in one day would be unwelcome, but a thoughtful approach might go down well.

 There are usually many unqualified and incomplete leads in any pipeline that need serious attention.
 So try to challenge and inspire a prospect soon enough in the sales cycle, something constructive and insightful that makes them engage, rather than put them off.
 Any sales team needs to close a smaller percentage of higher quality leads faster, and lose the distraction of poorly qualified leads festering in the pipeline.
 Less is more.

 Also, as you look to the pipeline and KPIs you aren’t just looking for historical triggers, like win rate, you’re looking for future indicators, like customer facing time.
-Is the trend line increasing?
-So you can also look at how much social selling, along with how many calls and meetings people do as an overall target.
-The trend line should be increasing if the previously unmet target is going to improve.
+You can also look at how much social selling, along with how many calls and meetings people do, would be good as an overall target.
+The trend line should be increasing.
 You’re looking for leading indicators as to how the sales person is going to be performing a few months from now.
 This all links to the pipeline likelihood of conversion and is forward focused, not purely looking at the bottom end of the funnel.

 Social selling can help develop any pipeline and has the potential to replace blanket demand generation (like bulk email campaigns), but only if we all take personal responsibility to invest the time in treating our most important clients and prospects as individuals.